byjameson/mysqli-prepared-statement-class-php/README.md

 # MYSQLI CLASS FOR PHP SMART SQL
 This is mysqli class for php language.
 You can make everything with this mysqli class.
 This is easiest and safest class in the world.
 I wrote it with pure logic.
-It is free.
-Created by Gokhan Cava
+It uses prepared statement and bind param

 Connection inside code.